-This article (and the video above) show how you can use iCloud Photo Library, Apple's latest photo syncing service, to transfer your photos to an iOS device.
+Specifically, we're going to explain how you can use iCloud Photo Library, Apple's photo syncing service, to transfer your photos to an iOS device.

-If your devices are running iOS 8 or later, the process is fairly straight forward due to the changes that Apple made to both its iCloud service and iOS.
-This essentially means that you can manage and upload your complete photo libraries via the iCloud website.
+If your devices are running iOS 8 or later, which they certainly should be in 2020, the process is straightforward and means that you can manage and upload your complete photo libraries via the iCloud website.

 To transfer photos from your PC to your iPhone, the first thing you need to do is access the iCloud website from your browser.
 Simply open your browser, navigate to iCloud.com and log in with your Apple ID.